Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Even though Kāinga Ora set the eligibility criteria for First Home Loans, you will also need to meet the lending criteria of participating lenders.
 Criteria can be different according to the lender, but they will want to assess:

 - Your credit history.
 Do you have a good history of making repayments to credit cards or loans and have you managed your accounts sufficiently in the past?
+You can check your credit history by requesting a free copy of your credit report.

 - Financial situation.
 How much do you earn, what debts do you owe and do you have any assets?